CITY OF DORAL MUNICIPAL ELECTIONS

 - Voter Registration

-- Proof of Residency - Any resident of the City of Doral who has resided continuously in the City for at least two (2) years preceding the qualifying date; and who is a registered voter in the State of Florida shall be eligible to be a candidate for office.
+- Proof of Residency - Any resident of the City of Doral who has resided continuously in the City for at least two (2) years preceding the qualifying date shall be eligible to be a candidate for office.

 Please be advised that if you intend to seek election to the Mayor or City Council office, be sure to arrive at the office of the City Clerk with the necessary completed qualifying papers and fees in a sufficient period of time before the 12:00 pm expiration of the qualifying period so that your qualifying papers may be timely filed with the City Clerk prior to the end of the qualifying period.